 The diagnosis of Kaposi's sarcoma is generally made on the appearance of the lesions and clinical setting in which they are discovered.
 The diagnosis may be confirmed with a skin biopsy.
-Though a lesion may appear to be KS, other diagnoses such as angiosarcoma, hemangiomas and bacterial infections (i.e. Bartonella).
+Either a tiny round piece of tissues will be removed through a procedure called a punch biopsy or the entire lesion is removed, which is called an excisional biopsy.
+Both can be performed with local anesthesia in your provider’s office.
+Though a lesion may appear to be KS, it could be other diagnoses such as angiosarcoma, hemangiomas and bacterial infections (i.e. Bartonella).
 These possible alternative diagnoses are referred to as "differential diagnoses" and you may hear the medical team say they need to rule out differential diagnoses.

 For individuals with immunosuppression and symptoms, GI tract involvement can be confirmed with an upper or lower endoscope.
 Respiratory involvement may be identified with chest X Ray or CT scan, but may require bronchoscopy to get a biopsy to confirm the diagnosis.